Bill Welsh

-Bill Welsh (April 25, 1911 – February 27, 2000) was a radio and television announcer.
+Bill Welsh (April 25, 1911 – February 27, 2000) was an American radio and television announcer.

 Early years

 Welsh born in Greeley, Colorado, the son of Mr. and Mrs. W.H.
 Welsh.
 He attended the Colorado State College of Education.

 Career

 Welsh's career in broadcasting began with a part-time job at radio station KFKA in Greely.
 Beginning as a disk jockey and announcer, he expanded his work into gathering news and giving evening newscasts.
 His coverage of the murder of a police sergeant caught the attention of executives at KFEL radio in Denver, and he went to work there next, staying at that station from 1935 to 1942.

 Welsh's television debut came in the broadcast of a hockey game on KTLA in Los Angeles.
 His broadcasting of sporting events included the first telecast of a Rose Bowl Game, in addition to coverage of football games of southern California colleges and games of the Los Angeles Dons of the All-America Football Conference.
 Over the course of his career, he broadcast 49 Rose Parades.

 In 1949, Welsh and fellow KTLA newsman Stan Chambers were on the air for 27.5 hours as they provided live coverage of attempts to rescue Kathy Fiscus, a child who had fallen down a well in San Marino.